sophiazmliang/Shinkansen-Travel-Experience/README.md

 * Feature Importances - Extract directly from the trained models, for example, tree-based models.
 * Chi-Squared Test - Uses statistical tests to select the most relevant features based on their relationship with the target variable
 * Permutation Importance - Measures the importance of features by evaluating the effect of randomly shuffling the feature values on the model's performance
+* Recursive Feature Elimination (RFE) - An iterative feature selection method that recursively removes the least important features based on the estimator's coefficients or feature importances until the desired number of features is reached.

 **Algorithms**